-If you’re younger than 18, your application for a credit card will likely be denied.
-That’s because one of the requirements to sign up for a credit card is being 18 or over, since 18 is the minimum age to get your own credit card account, but you can get a credit card if a friend or family member is willing to add you as an authorized user on their card.
+If you’re younger than 18, your application for a credit card will be denied.
+That’s because one of the requirements to sign up for a credit card is being 18 or over, since 18 is the minimum age to get your own credit card account.
+But you can still get a credit card if a friend or family member is willing to add you as an authorized user on their card.

 Alternatives when your credit card applications keep getting denied

 Apply for a secured card

 If you apply for a secured card and you’re approved, you’ll put down a deposit that’s equal to your credit limit.
 Then, you can use the secured card as you would any credit card.
 If you’re responsible about paying your credit card bill on time, you could begin to build a credit history and may be approved for regular credit cards in the future.

 Become an authorized user